Characters: Nodame Cantabile

 An attractive Russian senior piano student who lives in the same apartment complex as Chiaki, Nodame, Frank, and Yunlong.
 Her piano playing is somewhat mediocre and she lacks confidence in her ability, which seems to be the reason behind her fixation on finding an affluent boyfriend in France.

-A Chinese piano player who lives in the same apartment complex as Nodame and Chiaki do in Paris.
+A Chinese piano player who lives in the same apartment complex as Nodame and Chiaki do in Paris, though he attends a different music school (which Frank used to go to).

-- "Well Done, Son" Guy: His parents have high expectations of his piano playing, and it's mainly why he came to Paris to study.
+- "Well Done, Son!"
+Guy: His parents have high expectations of his piano playing, and it's the main reason why he came to Paris to study piano.
+His motivation for playing the piano is that he enjoys playing for his family.

 Live action portrayal by: Yu Yamada